zh1peng/BrainTransR/Readme.md

-# BraintransR: An R package correlating imaging-derived features with transcriptional profiles 🧠🧬
+# BioBrain: An R package correlating imaging-derived features with transcriptional profiles 🧠🧬

 ## Aim of the Toolbox 🎯